dnanexus/dx-streaming-upload/README.md

 More information and tutorials about the DNAnexus platform can be found at the [DNAnexus wiki page](https://wiki.dnanexus.com/Home).

-The remote-user that the role is run against must possess READ access to monitored_folder and WRITE access to disk for logging and temporary storage of tar files.
-These are typically stored under the remote-user's home directory, and is specified in the file monitor_run_config.template or as given explicitly by the variables local_tar_directory and local_log_directory.
+The local user utilizing this package should possess READ access to monitored_folder and WRITE access to disk for logging and temporary storage of tar files.
+These are typically stored under the local user's home directory, and is specified in the file monitor_run_config.template or as given explicitly by the variables local_tar_directory and local_log_directory.

 The machine that this role is deployed to should have sufficient free memory depending on the throughput of the sequencing instrument.
 For Novaseq and HiSeqs we recommend a machine with atleast 8 cores, 32 GB of RAM, and 500GB - 1TB of storage.